hilbert-space/tensorflux-sys/README.md

 ## Compilation

-The configuration of the compilation process of TensorFlow is achieved via a number of environment variables, which can be found in TensorFlow’s [configure][configure] script.
+The configuration of the compilation process of TensorFlow is done via a number of environment variables, which can be found in TensorFlow’s [configure][configure] script.
 In particular,

 * `PYTHON_BIN_PATH` is used to specify the location of Python, and